A splash of colour to The Bath at Bodnant Garden

 The ambitious, exotic renovation was completed in summer 2016 and we celebrated with a tropical pool party for staff, volunteers and visitors, putting goldfish back into the ornamental pool pond as the finishing touch.

-The Bath is now ablaze with colour in late summer and a beautiful new area to enjoy - the award has been the icing on the cake.
+Today, The Bath is now ablaze with colour from spring to autumn, and a beautiful new area to enjoy.
 Thank you to all our visitors and members, because every visit you make helps us maintain and improve Bodnant Garden.

 Garden supervisor Bill Warrell who led the project, says: “We came up with the idea of turning the Bath into a miniature exotic paradise, filled with lush foliage and brightly coloured flowers.
 We wanted to create something fun and colourful that was a little different to the rest of the garden, also reflecting the Bath’s history.
 I love bright colours and bold foliage and the Bath’s sheltered microclimate offered us an ideal opportunity for a little experimentation.